uArm-Developer/uArm-Python-SDK/README.md

 python3 setup.py install
 ```

-Install is not necessary, you can run test scripts without installation.
+Install is not necessary, you can run examples without installation.